AtrikGit6174/PWD-Generator/Contributing/CONTRIBUTING.md

     * DO NOT CHANGE THE LINK IN THE END OF THE NOTEBOOK.
     * Please keep your link on top of the Notebook to the code of your branch so that your code can also be tested before being accepting and integrating.
 8. Add a good title and description before generating a pull request.
+9. Modify the Credits portion in the README.md of your PR to include your name and work! 😄✅

 For more doubts and discussions as a contributor, please contact at: https://github.com/AtrikGit6174/PWD-Generator/issues/new?assignees=AtrikGit6174&labels=help+wanted&template=contributors-q-a.md&title=